jasdumas/jasdumas.github.io/resume.md

 ### About Me

-I’m a Data Scientist & R Programmer with industry experience in Financial Technology, Insurance, Medical Devices, R&D, and Aerospace manufacturing.
+I’m a Data Scientist & Engineer with industry experience in financial technology, auto insurance, medical devices, R&D, and aerospace manufacturing.
 I'm an active member of the R programming community and have developed **4** open source R packages and participated in **Google Summer of Code, NASA Datanauts, R-Ladies, and Forwards**.

-I'm searching for a remote-friendly company that values creativity, diversity and openness as a **lead/Sr. Data Scientist** developing data products & predictive models with R & Python while mentoring Jr. team members.
+I'm searching for a remote-friendly company that values creativity, diversity and openness as a **lead/Sr. Data Scientist** developing data products & predictive models with R & Python while mentoring junior team members.

 ### Technical Skills
 - Computational programming & machine learning with R and Python